 - 1. The first/presenting author must be a current SDB member and be an undergraduate or a graduate student. - 2.
 The author must check the Best Student Poster Competition box on the online abstract submission form when submitting the abstract.
-This box is only available to student members who are on the membership database.
+This box is only available to student members who are in the membership database.
+Membership renewal takes 2 (two) business days to process.
+New membership applications are reviewed mid and end of each month.
+Please allow enough time for processing before submitting your abstract by the deadline.
+Late abstracts are not eligible for this competition.

 Guidelines for evaluating the posters:

 Depending on the number of submissions, the judges may need to do a preliminary selection based on the quality of the abstracts.
-It is thus highly recommended that the abstracts be as informative and with as much data as possible (Statements such as "data to be presented and discussed" will not score high.).
+It is thus highly recommended that the abstracts be as informative and with as much data as possible.
+Statements such as "data to be presented and discussed" will not score high.

 Below are criteria for evaluating the posters which may be helpful in preparing your presentation.

 - 1. Quality of Science:

-- Logic and motivation for study
+- Logic and rationale for study

 - Documentation of results

-- Quantification
+- Ouantification

 - Conclusions appropriate from the data

 - References cited where necessary

 - 2. Impact on the field

 - 3. Innovativeness of approach

 - 4. Usefulness of a new technique

-- 5. Appropriateness of the study organism for addressing the questions - 6.
-Clarity of presentation and ease of reading - 7.
-Number of authors on the paper - 8.
-The intellectual input of the first author (judged in part by talking to the author and in part by analysis of other posters from the same laboratory).
+- 5. Appropriateness of the study organism for addressing the questions

+- 6. Clarity of presentation and ease of reading

+- 7. Number of authors on the paper

+- 8. The intellectual input of the first author (judged in part by talking to the author and in part by analysis of other posters from the same laboratory).